wfaugust/wfaugust.github.io/_pages/2experience.md

 · Analyzed the data from the characterization of crystalline materials to identify the high performance of innovative anodes for lithium-ion batteries

 ****
-** Teaching Assistant**
-Stevens Institute of Technology, Hoboken, NJ, United States
+**Teaching Assistant**, Stevens Institute of Technology, Hoboken, NJ, United States

 PEP201 Physics III for Engineering Students
 PEP221 Physics Lab I for Scientists